feast-dev/feast-workshop/README.md

 We explain concepts & best practices by example, and also showcase how to address common use cases.

+### What is Feast?
+Feast is an operational system for managing and serving machine learning features to models in production.
+It can serve features from a low-latency online store (for real-time prediction) or from an offline store (for  batch scoring).

 <img src="images/hero.png" width=600>

+### Why Feast?
+Feast solves several common challenges teams face:
+1. Feature reusability and model versioning across teams
+2. Training-serving skew and complex point-in-time-correct data joins
+3. Online feature availability

 ### Pre-requisites
 This workshop assumes you have the following installed: